cssr-tools/ML_near_well/README.md

 This novel approach allows for flexible and accurate modeling of transient and multiphase effects.

-The accompanying paper is [*A machine-learned near-well model in OPM Flow*]().
+The accompanying paper is [*A machine-learned near-well model in OPM Flow*](), to be published later in 2024.

 The ensemble simulations as well as tests of the final model are run in the open-source reservoir simulator OPM Flow.
-In addition, our code uses the [pyopmnearwell](https://github.com/cssr-tools/pyopmnearwell) package for near-well ensemble simulations and model training and the [OPM Flow - neural network framework](https://github.com/fractalmanifold/ml_integration2opm) for integration of neural networks into OPM Flow.
+In addition, our code uses the [pyopmnearwell](https://github.com/cssr-tools/pyopmnearwell) package for near-well ensemble simulations and model training and the [OPM Flow - neural network framework]() for integration of neural networks into OPM Flow.

+**Note:** The latter is not publicly available yet (as of 06.06.2024), without it the code in this repository will only run partly.
+As soon as everything is available, this note will be removed.

 ![Figure]